ember-learn/ember-blog/content/the-ember-times-issue-204.md

 Be kind,

-Jared Galanis, Anne-Greeth Schot-van Herwijnen, Bryan Mishkin, Chris Ng, the crowd and the Learning Team
+Jared Galanis, Anne-Greeth Schot-van Herwijnen, Bryan Mishkin, Chris Ng and the Learning Team